obpy/obpy/src/doc/source/game-dev/bloxworks.rst

 --------------

-Once you've opened BloxWorks and created a new project (or opened an pre-existing one), adding a brick is simple: Move your mouse to the left corner to reveal a panel.
+Once you've opened BloxWorks and created a new project (or opened an pre-existing one), adding a brick is simple: Move your mouse to the left corner of the screen to reveal a panel.
 Click the first icon, the one that looks like:

 .. image:: images/add-brick.png